Financial Compensation Paid to an Emergency Services Volunteer

 Source deductions and contributions

-A taxable benefit related to the portion of financial compensation paid to an emergency services volunteer that exceeds $1,315 for 2023 ($1,380 for 2024) is subject to source deductions and employer contributions.
+A taxable benefit related to the portion of financial compensation paid to an individual that exceeds $1,380 for 2024 ($1,420 for 2025) is subject to source deductions and employer contributions.

-However, the total of all amounts paid (including any financial compensation) is not subject to QPP contributions if the amounts are paid for employment that is considered excepted employment under the QPP.
+The total of all amounts paid to the individual (including any financial compensation) is not subject to QPP contributions if the amounts are paid for employment that is considered excepted employment under the QPP.

-The total of all amounts paid (including any financial compensation) is not subject to QPIP premiums if the amounts are paid for employment that is considered excepted employment under the QPIP.
+The total of all amounts paid to an individual participating in emergency services (including any financial compensation) is not subject to QPIP premiums if the amounts are paid for employment that is considered excepted employment under the QPIP.

 The financial compensation is not subject to the contribution related to labour standards.